“I am not a spy”

 So, we are through ignoring Putin, but appear more determined than ever not to understand the situation, and understanding the situation is vital.

 As usual, instead of taking on all the data points to make my case, I will choose just one big, bold target that most Americans actually know about, at least in passing.

 I remember him making this speech live, and I remember it so well because I happened to be online when it began streaming – in Russian with no translation – and remember my ex demanding to know what the hell Putin was saying, and demanding it of me.

-(He had a PoliSci degree from Boston University with a focus on Russia.
+(He had a PoliSci degree from Boston College with a focus on Russia.
 Yeah, totally useless, I know.
 Nevertheless, I guess it explains why we were both too riveted to leave it and go in search of the same speech, live, with a proper translator.)